 UPPER GUINEAN ORIGINS OF SLAVES IN THE AMERICAS

-- The bulk of Cape Verde’s slave population would have been imported in earlier periods than for Latin America because it was being settled almost 50 years earlier.
+- The bulk of Cape Verde’s slave population may have been imported in earlier periods than for Latin America because Cape Verde was being settled almost 50 years earlier.
 Any substantial expansion of Cape Verde’s slave population needed for domestic purposes seems unlikely after 1550.

 - Except for replacement additional slaves being needed to remain on Cape Verde might have been relatively few therefore.